UnconventionalEXPERTS.com

 • When explaining something complex, attempt to simplify as much as possible.

-When comparing Unconventional Experts with Traditional Establishment Experts, it is important to understands that the establishment establishes the requirements for mastery.
+When comparing Unconventional Experts with traditional institution-guided experts, it is important to understands that the institution establishes the requirements for mastery.
 The educational standards are set through post graduate work.
 The work environment sets standards through comparisons, from organization to organization.
 The work a CFO does, within a manufacture, will be very similar, from one manufacturer to the next.
 If a company is going public, the expertise from one company to the next can be published and shared.
-This is both an asset and a fault, as Traditional Establishment Experts who are exposed to anomalies, they will be more apt to grasp an established way of thinking; which may or may not provide the best path.
+This is both an asset and a fault, as traditional institution-guided experts who are exposed to anomalies, they will be more apt to grasp an established way of thinking; which may or may not provide the best path.

 Unconventional Experts sit on the opposite side of this scenario.
-Their area of expertise might surround an anomaly that cannot be well addressed by a Traditional Establishment Expert.
+Their area of expertise might surround an anomaly that cannot be well addressed by a traditional institution-guided expert.
 For example, an Unconventional Expert marketing person might be able to consistently and successfully market niche products to new markets.
 Onlookers might try to uncover the secret sauce in this ability.
-To this Unconventional Expert, there is an individual work-process that lives outside of Traditional Establishment Expert thought, but seems to find success, whenever put in motion.
+To this Unconventional Expert, there is an individual work-process that lives outside of institution-guided thought, but seems to find success, whenever put in motion.

 As Unconventional Experts define themselves, they are defining three things: